 HP-UX user Marvin Blackburn sees the acquisition overall as positive to HP but he has some reservations.
 "I sure as hell don't want to go to Tru64.
 HP's base is larger than Tru 64's.
 I fully expect the Tru64 line to end," said Blackburn, a senior Unix systems administrator in Glen Raven, N.C.

 Edward "Chip" Miller, who has used both HP and Compaq servers, is afraid the companies may say and do different things.
-"You will get lip service that support will be there and within 18 months
+"You will get lip service that support will be there and within 18 months you will see one of the systems mothballed due to economic pressures," said Miller, director of system services at Ecology and Environment, Inc., Lancester, N.Y.

 In retrospect, perhaps there were some warning signs of the deal.
 Just over a month ago, Compaq announced it was backing away from Alpha chips in favor of Intel's new Itanium processors.
 Compaq will stop designing and building new Alpha processors by 2003.
 HP helped Intel develop the Itanium technology.